 [Updated August 14, 2013: Prompted by a comment by Rich, I trimmed the introduction to the definitions.
-And prompted by Chris Lemens's extensive comment, I did the following: (1) moved from 12(b) to 12(e) the part about the Vendor not being required to reimburse Litigation Expenses for any period of delay; (2) changed the verb structure of 12(c); (3) in the second sentence of 12(d) changed "is entitled to" to "may"; (4) in 12(f) changed "will be entitled to" to "may"; (5) in the definition of "Litigation Expenses" added "out-of-pocket" in front of "cost" and deleted " and revised the definition to make it more generic; and (6) cut back the definition of "Loss."
-For further details, so my annotations to Chris's comment.]
+And prompted by Chris Lemens’s extensive comment, I did the following: (1) moved from 12(b) to 12(f) the part about the Vendor not being required to reimburse Litigation Expenses for any period of delay; (2) changed the verb structure of 12(e); (3) in the second sentence of 12(e) changed “is entitled to” to “may”; (4) in 12(h) changed “will be entitled to” to “may”; (5) in the definition of “Litigation Expenses” added “out-of-pocket” in front of “cost” and deleted ” and revised the definition to make it more generic; and (6) cut back the definition of “Loss.”
+For further details, so my annotations to Chris’s comment.]

 [Updated August 17, 2013: Prompted by a further comment from Chris, I did the following: (1) revised 12(a) to specify that it doesn’t cover claims by Acme Indemnitees against other Acme Indemnitees; (2) revised 12(e) for symmetry between the first and second sentences; and (3) revised the definitions of “Litigation Expenses” and “Loss” to eliminate the clumsy strings and to add “reasonable,” in brackets, to the definition of “Litigation Expenses.”
 For further details, see my response to Chris’s comment.]